Enhance your mood, energy level, and quality of life by getting expert care for sleep disorders at UNC Lenoir Health Care in Kinston, North Carolina.

 Home Sleep Testing

 To test for sleep apnea, we may recommend home sleep testing.
-You’ll learn how to wear sensors that measure your breathing and blood oxygen levels for at least one night while you sleep in your own bed.
+You will learn how to wear sensors that measure your breathing and blood oxygen levels for at least one night while you sleep in your own bed.
 A sleep doctor will interpret the data and give the results to your primary care provider, who’ll share them with you.

 Accredited Sleep Center